Punktum-dk/nsu-service-specification/README.md

 These errors can occur when the specified domain name and nameserver are validated towards the registry.

-- English: `Provided domain name is not registered with DK Hostmaster`
+- English: `Provided domain name is not registered with Punktum dk`
-- Danish: `Angivet domæne navn er ikke registreret hos DK Hostmaster`
+- Danish: `Angivet domæne navn er ikke registreret hos Punktum dk`

-This error occurs if the specified domain name is not registered with DK Hostmaster, please register the domain name via a registrar or specify a registered domain name for which the operation is relevant.
+This error occurs if the specified domain name is not registered with Punktum dk, please register the domain name via a registrar or specify a registered domain name for which the operation is relevant.

-- English: `Provided nameserver is not registered with DK Hostmaster`
+- English: `Provided nameserver is not registered with Punktum dk`
-- Danish: `Angivet navneserver er ikke registreret hos DK Hostmaster`
+- Danish: `Angivet navneserver er ikke registreret hos Punktum dk`

-This error occurs if the specified host is not registered with DK Hostmaster, either register the host using our self-service platform or EPP service or specify a registered nameserver for which the operation is relevant.
+This error occurs if the specified host is not registered with Punktum dk, either register the host using our self-service platform or EPP service or specify a registered nameserver for which the operation is relevant.

 - English: `Domain name is not in a state eligible for redelegation`
 - Danish: `Domænenavn er ikke i en tilstand som kan redelegeres`